Dive Deep Series: Sync.Map in Golang

 Pointer Value:

-.
+m.Delete()is called.
+The go-routine that performs the deletion will acquire the lock and set theppointer tonil.
 This is a quick and cheap way to mark an entry as "deleted" without having to reorganise the entire map.
-The deletion is immediately visible to all go-routines that acquire a lock or check thedirty
+The deletion is immediately visible to all go-routines that acquire a lock or check thedirtymap.

 3. Expunged State